zowe/docs-site/docs/guides/IMPF-restclient.md

 - Capture node-report for unexpected errors
 - Work with the "session" management package to store and use cookies for repeated REST calls

-To call a rest API using the Rest Client, you define a Session that controls connection information for items such as the following:
+To call a rest API using the Rest Client, you define a session that controls connection information for items such as the following:
 - hostname
 - port
 - http / https
 - no, basic, or token auth

-After you create a *Session*, you invoke `RestClient` with the proper HTTP verb method and according to whether a string or JSON response is expected.
+After you create a *Session*, you invoke `RestClient` with the proper HTTP verb method, and whether a string or JSON response is expected.
 The following examples illustrate how to use the HTTP verbs.

 **Example 1:**

-The following syntax illustrates how to use the HTTP GET verb to get string content from a public API:
+The following syntax illustrates how to use the `HTTP GET` verb to get string content from a public API:

 ```typescript
 import { Session, RestClient } from "imperative-cli";